denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 This chapter begins with a close reading of Beckett's *Krapp's Last Tape*.
-The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of a dialog with his own voice from the past.
+The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of dialog with his own voice from the past.
 I posit this encounter with the archive as Krapp's "media being" and suggest that such encounters are commonplace, through similar practices of depositing "snapshots" of one's consciousness into files, bookshelves, and folders.
-Sartre's idea of an "appointment with oneself" helps to see this external structure of files, folders, and library furniture as cognitive extension, in need of delicate pruning and arrangement.
+Sartre's idea of an "appointment with oneself" helps us see this external structure of files, folders, and library furniture as cognitive extension, in need of delicate pruning and arrangement.
 Documents, in this light, are shown to exist not as completed works, but as "vectors" that mutate and move through time and space.
 Pushing off the communication model offered by Claude Shannon, I ask: What is being externalized, communicated, and preserved?
 And answer: It is not simply a message, but the subject itself.

 ### Chapter 5: Bad Links